dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

-So we have access to the default seccomp profile, either through the pods confugration, or by setting the parameter on the node pools.
+So we have access to the default seccomp profile, either through the pods configuration, or by setting the parameter on the node pools.
 The second option is quite interesting to enforce default security, at the node level rather than the pod level.

 Now what about the use of custom profile?